kraxarn/goInstaller/readme.md

 # goInstaller: Generic installer written in Go
 (not just for applications written in Go)
-**Currently in an early state (pre-alpha)**

 ## How it installs
-* Downloads a specific zip file
+* Downloads set files
-* Extracts it at a specific location
+* Extracts (if zip) or move downloded files to a specific location
-* Optionally creates shortcuts
+* Creates a shortcut to the executable

 ## Missing/planned features
-* Downloading muliple files
-* Executing downloaded files
+* Executing downloaded files (for runtime dependencies for example)
 * Automatically downloading the latest version from GitHub

 ## Why?